ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 The component definition is also generalized to support any types of component, such as hardware, software, or firmware.

 Different types of components can be distinguished by the class of component.
+The component "class" is defined as a union between the hardware class identity, defined in "iana-hardware", and the "non-hardware" identity, defined in this document.
 Attributes related to specific class of component can be found in the component-specific-info structure.

 The identity definition of additional types of "ne-type" and "non- hardware" identity of component are outside the scope of this